anuragmourya26/Telecom-Churn-EDA/README.md

 Account Length: Length of The Account<br>
 Area Code: Code Number of Area having some States<br>
 International Plan: Yes Indicate International Plan is Present and No Indicates no subscription for Internatinal Plan<br>
-Voice Mail Plan: Yes Indicates Voice Mail Plan is Present and No Indicates no subscription for Voice Mail Plan<br>
+Voice Mail Plan: Yes Indicates Voice Mail Plan is Present and No Indicates no subscription for Voice Mail Plan.<br>
-Number vmail messages: Number of Voice Mail Messages ranging from 0 to 50<br>
+Number vmail messages: Number of Voice Mail Messages ranging from 0 to 50.<br>
-Total day minutes: Total Number of Minutes Spent in Morning<br>
+Total day minutes: Total Number of Minutes Spent in Morning.<br>
 Total day calls: Total Number of Calls made in Morning.<br>
 Total day charge: Total Charge to the Customers in Morning.<br>
-Total eve minutes: Total Number of Minutes calls in Evening<br>
+Total eve minutes: Total Number of Minutes calls in Evening.<br>
 Total eve calls: Total Number of Calls made in Evening.<br>
 Total eve charge: Total Charge to the Customers in Morning.<br>
 Total night minutes: Total Number of Minutes calls in the Night.<br>